dbriones49/Azure-SOC/README.md

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/6b999ec3-ed2a-45e6-a858-46451bbf8388)

-# Configured Log Analytics Workshpace and Sentinel
+# Configured Log Analytics Workspace and Sentinel
 A Log analytics workspace was created.
 Azure Sentiniel(SIEM) was also deployed.
-Once Sentinel was deployed a watchlist was created (list of network blocks) and used to derive geolocation from IP addresses from attackers.
-These will plot attack spots on our SIEM map.
+Once Sentinel was deployed, a watchlist was created (list of network blocks) and used to derive geolocations from IP addresses from attackers.
+These ploted attack spots on our SIEM map.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/eee8d8ab-7860-44d0-bdde-89aa19815bbd)